jhonnya13/jhonnya13/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello there!
+👋 Hello!
 <br>
-I am co-founded at French tech startup focused on AI tools for media workflows.
-I’ve built on-prem and cloud-based pipelines (for work and fun), deployed machine learning models with Docker and Kubernetes, and developed full-stack applications across the frontend and backend.
+Co-founder at a French tech startup building AI-powered tools for media workflows.
+Experienced in designing on-prem and cloud-based pipelines, deploying machine learning models with Docker and Kubernetes, and developing full-stack applications across frontend and backend.
 <br>
-Before shifting to IT I've spent 12 years in visual effects industry, including 6+ years in leadership.
+Previously spent 12 years in the visual effects industry, including 6+ years in leadership roles.

 ---